paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 **6. Stock markets**

-Equity markets directly create opportunities for capital formation.
-I dont think I need to explain a lot about equity markets.

 Over the past few years, the stock market has been in the news for adding several new retail participants.
 Today around 4% of India’s population participates in the equity markets.
 This number is of course significantly higher in other developed countries like China and the US.
+In a span of four years, number of demat accounts in India has grown 2.5 times from 4.1 crore in 2019-20 to 10 crore in 2022-23.
+Record numbers of SIPs are being registered.
+Monthly flow into the mutual fund industry has reached all-time high of ₹15,245 crore in July 2023.
+AUM of the Indian mutual fund industry has increased more than four-fold from ten lakh crore in May 2014 to a significant ₹46.37 lakh crores in July 2023.

 Unsurprisingly, for decades Indian households have been risk-averse and continue to be so.
-There is more demand for bank fixed deposits and gold perhaps than for ownership of business.
-But with a new generation of wealth earners coming through, who are probably not privy to the difficult times of the past, we could see behaviour shifting.
+There was more demand for bank fixed deposits and gold perhaps than for ownership of business.
+But with a new generation of wealth earners coming through, who are probably not privy to the difficult times of the past, we see behaviour shifting.
 Interesting times ahead.

 Here are a few illustrations of how retail participation in the equity markets has trended.

+Retain investor participation has obviously inched up.
 ![2Blog15](https://github.com/paidinesh7/dineshpai.in/assets/79692173/3e1a89c1-d14c-476e-89e8-7e66f1fbd47d#center)

+Yearwise breakup of increase in retail investors.
 ![2023-09-09_14-22](https://github.com/paidinesh7/dineshpai.in/assets/79692173/91396b13-7d35-4fe2-9832-019c487e7613#center)

+Retail trading activity across equity/cash market and derivatives.
 ![2023-09-09_14-22_1](https://github.com/paidinesh7/dineshpai.in/assets/79692173/7cd274a5-ae34-448e-8f9f-507a2cb2e25d#center)

+Mutual Fund scheme and AUM.
 ![2023-09-09_15-18](https://github.com/paidinesh7/dineshpai.in/assets/79692173/caba02ed-9419-4b95-abf8-1d1e7141e582#center)

-**India’s market capitalization is at 300 lakh crore - way back in September 2003, it was just Rs 10 lakh crore.**
+*India’s market capitalization is at 300 lakh crore - way back in September 2003, it was just Rs 10 lakh crore.*

 ![2Blog16](https://github.com/paidinesh7/dineshpai.in/assets/79692173/b2b5598a-b349-4860-af6d-66bd6c9ce18e#center)